Fredrik-Ostlund/ModsimBlog/index.md

 This way, when the balls bounce off the bin-walls they bounce inwards, ideally trapping them inside the bins.
 However, sometimes they are forced through the walls when the "pressure" applied from above balls becomes large.
 We don't want that, but it works okay-ish for now.
 ![Screenshot](/pictures/day5_2.png)

 Since every ball is acting on each collision, bouncing off each other, this becomes quite heavy calculation wise even for modest amounts of balls.
 They don't settle but instead vibrate in place, colliding with each other.
-We tried to hit to birds with one stone and also counteract the ball-mass applying pressure downwards by making them static when hitting the walls or floors and having an absolute velocity lower than some small treshold.
+We tried to hit two birds with one stone and also counteract the ball-mass applying pressure downwards by making them static when hitting the walls or floors and having an absolute velocity lower than some small treshold.
 This sort of worked, but some balls are still pushed outside of the bins while some get stuck on the walls in an awkward way.

 ![Screenshot](/pictures/day5_3.png)